KenKundert/avendesora/doc/api.rst

 review the values and update them if they are stale.
 The generated files are encrypted so that only the intended recipients can read them.

+Here is an example of the fields you would add to an account to support *postmortem*:

 .. code-block:: python

+    postmortem_recipients = 'kids'
     estimated_value = dict(
         updated = 'January 2018',
         equities = '$23k',